- What the Use Case does

 Design > Settings

-It is highly recommended to test the use case before deploying it.
-To do so, follow the steps below.
-You can also find out more about Testing Weblayers in our documentation.
+It is highly important to test the use case before deploying it.

 A quick preview is available directly in the web layer file: